joond10/joond10/README.md

-- 👋 Hi, I’m @joond10!
+- 👋 Hi, I’m Joon!
-- 🌱 I’m currently studying at Seneca and hope to become a software developer.
+- 🌱 I’m currently studying at Seneca Polytechnic and hope to become a software developer.

 <!---